tsohil/jQuery-Form-Validator/README.md

 ```

 The first argument of $.formUtils.loadModules is a comma separated string with names of module files, without
-extension (add .dev if the file name is for example mymodule.dev.js, this will insure that the browser never
+file extension (add .dev if the file name is for example mymodule.dev.js, this will insure that the browser never
 caches the javascript).

 The second argument is the path where the module files is located.
 This argument is optional, if not given